Enhance Security & Collaboration: Clarity with Asana for Canadian Businesses

 Controls:

-Use Comment‑only for observers and stakeholders.
+Use Comment-only access for observers and stakeholders.

 Separate “client-visible” and “internal” work into distinct projects.